Spanish Possessive Adjectives and Pronouns (“Adjetivos y Pronombres Posesivos”) are a collection of words which express

 3. Possessive Pronouns – Always Long Forms!

 The possessive pronouns are the long forms we have already seen.
 What makes them pronouns is that they are placed after a definite article (“el – la – los – las”).
-In this case, they work as full substitutes of the substantive, rather than just modifying it.
+In that case, they work as full substitutes of the related noun.

 El mío es verde = Mine is green. (“mine” is substituting a substantive, for example, “my notebook”).